Skip to main content

 • Upgrading automatically can sometimes require changes to your Terraform code

-Best practice: lock to a specific version during development, and upgrade when convenient to avoid unexpected code changes.
+Best practice: Lock to a specific version during development, and upgrade when convenient to avoid unexpected code changes.